Data Protection Policy and Disclaimer for mASCot

 - If you read a post that you feel is not appropriate for the forum please contact mASCot ADMIN to sort, NOT Facebook as this could lead to a ban for that member, and prevent them getting the support they need from mASCot.

 - We ask all members to sign up to a position of mutual trust, that views or opinions expressed by individuals on our private mASCot Facebook Groups are NOT EVER shared with people or professionals outside of mASCot.

 - We welcome ALL parent carers of autistic children and young people, this includes those who work in Local Authority services and education, understanding that although conflicts of interest occasionally arise, as a mASCot member we all share a duty to our community of fellow parent carers to put the integrity of the safe, confidential space first.
 If professional roles feel compromised by any online posts or conversations then the practice is to step back from the conversation in question or to get in touch with mASCot Facebook admin on [email protected] if further action is required.

-- Thank you for keeping mASCot a safe space for parents and carers of Autistic children and young people to have the non-judgmental support and understanding we so desperately need.
+- Thank you for keeping mASCot a safe, tolerant space for parents and carers of Autistic children and young people to have the non-judgmental support and understanding we so desperately need.

 If there are any other points that you feel need to be included in the disclaimer please let us know.